Polyurethane: The Ultimate Guide

 Overview of Polyurethane Material

 Polyurethane is a highly versatile plastic material that can be moulded to meet the needs of a wide range of applications.
 It’s known for its flexibility, toughness, and resistance to wear and tear, making it a great cheaper choice for industries ranging from construction to automotive.
 Polyurethane’s cellular structure gives it both flexibility and durability, which is why it’s increasingly used in interior design for coving and other mouldings.
 Its moisture resistance and ability to withstand impact damage make it ideal for environments where humidity is prominent.
+However, despite its practical advantages, polyurethane cannot replicate the authentic weight, detail, and durability of plaster.

 How Polyurethane Coving is Manufactured